fuitgummyy/EMP_Analysis/README.md

 2: Open Gnuplot in terminal

-3: Paste the commands from 'gnuplot_outofiono.txt' into Gnuplot.
+3: Paste the commands from 'gnuplot_outofiono.txt' into Gnuplot OR download 'gnuplot_outofiono.txt' and use the command *load "gnuplot_outofiono.txt"* in the gnuplot terminal to execute.